rubygarage/circledge/special_cases.md

 ## Daily builds

 It can be inefficient and expensive to run a workflow for every commit for every branch.
 Instead, you can schedule a workflow to run at a certain time for specific branches.
 This will disable commits from triggering jobs on those branches.
-To achieve such behaviour you can use `triggers` key that specifies which triggers will cause the workflow to be executed.
-Default behavior is to trigger the workflow when pushing to a branch.

-A workflow may have a `schedule` indicating it runs at a certain time, for example a nightly build that runs every day at 00:00 :
+A `triggers` key should be added for indicating a scheduled build.
+Currently `triggers` have only one subkey - `schedule` which defines a certain time, for example a nightly build that runs every day at 00:00 :

 ```
 workflows: